AzeemRG/asic_special_topic/README.md

 # ASIC_CLASS (VLSI Physical Design for ASICs)
-This repository will help to understnad asic flow (GUIDE : Kunal Ghosh)
+This repository will help to understand asic flow (GUIDE : Kunal Ghosh)

 # Introduction to Course